wigdanmoharram/CIS25_Fall2025--/README.md

    - Add a starting deposit
    - Make at least two purchases
    - Display the current balance
-   - Save all transactions to `transactions.txt`
+   - Save all transactions
-4. You can view the contents of `transactions.txt` to see all deposits and purchases.
+4. You can view the contents of the( file) to see all deposits and purchases.